-- 24. Students must attend and participate as required in all aspects of their programme of study.
-This includes being available for teaching sessions, assessment, examination and meeting, Personal Tutors, Programme Directors or supervisors face-to-face and/or electronically.
+24. Students must attend and participate as required in all aspects of their programme of study.
+This includes being available for teaching sessions, assessment, examination and meeting Student Adviser(s), Programme Directors or Cohort Leads or supervisors face-to-face and/or electronically.
+Except when registered on a designated online or distance learning programme, or where remote participation is specifically stated, students are expected to attend and participate in person.
 The Degree Programme Table and programme handbook sets out programme requirements for attendance and participation.
-Certain students' visa conditions may require the University to monitor attendance and participation in specific ways. - 25.
-It is a student's responsibility to provide a current postal contact address and to ensure that any legal requirements, including those imposed by their funding or grant authority, are met.
+Certain students' visa conditions may require the University to monitor attendance and participation in specific ways.

+25. It is a student's responsibility to provide a current postal contact address and to ensure that any legal requirements, including those imposed by their funding or grant authority, are met.
 All students are required to check their University email account frequently for communications from the University and respond where appropriate.
 See the University policy on Contacting Students by Email: www.ed.ac.uk/files/atoms/files/contacting_students_by_email.pdf